segfault88/hamster_wheel/README.md

 ## Supported Printers

-This project uses python-escpos which supports a wide range of ESC/POS compatible receipt printers including:
+This project uses python-escpos which supports a wide range of ESC/POS compatible receipt printers.
+I'm using a cheap clone called an HZ-8360 from Aliexpress and 80x80 Thermal paper.
-- Epson TM series
-- Star Micronics
-- Citizen
-- And many generic thermal receipt printers

 ## Troubleshooting